microsoft/lisa/docs/run_test/quick_run.rst

       }

-   Note although the example subscription named “AzureCloud” has the attribute ``isDefault`` as true, it’s not necessary to do so as long as you provide the correct ``<subscription id>``.
+   Note although the example subscription named “AzureCloud” has the attribute ``isDefault`` as true, it's not necessary to do so as long as you provide the correct ``<subscription id>``.

 #.
 Prepare SSH key pair